dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Use the snapshots to create replacement disks.
 Use the disks to create instances as needed.
 - [x] Use the snapshots to create replacement instances as needed.

+> **Correct:** This is correct because the scenario asks how to recreate instances.
+You can create an instance directly from a snapshot without restoring to disk first.

 **11. Question 11**